The Forecasting performance of the Factor model with Martingale Difference errors: Determining the number of factors

-In the present paper we propose a novel approach for estimating the number of factors in FMMDE.
-To do this we exploit the property the model that allows to achieve a separation of the factors according to whether they are conditionally mean dependent upon past information or not.
-In this sense, it is possible to perform tests for the martingale difference hypothesis on the individual factors in order to identify the subset of those that are not martingale difference sequences.
-To this purpose, we employ the test statistic for the martingale hypothesis introduced by Wang \& Shao (2021), which is also built around the definition of martingale difference divergence matrix and takes the form
+We propose a novel approach to determining the number of factors in the model.
+In particular, we exploit the nature of FMMDE, which allows obtaining separation of the unobservable series into different groups according to whether they are conditionally mean dependent upon past information or not.
+Specifically, we test the dynamic properties of the individual transformed series $\widehat{\mathbf{P}}_{t}=\left(\widehat{P}_{1,t},...,\widehat{P}_{n,t}\right)$ in a sequential scheme, aiming to identify the subset of those that are not a martingale difference sequence.
+In performing this operation, we start from the first few elements in $\widehat{\mathbf{P}}_t$, i.e., those associated with the largest estimated eigenvalues of $\mathbf{\widehat{\Gamma}}_{k_{0}}$.
+The testing sequence stops as soon as we are able to identify the first transformed series, $\widehat{P}_{i,t}$, for which the null hypothesis of conditional mean independence upon the past cannot be rejected.
+In this case we have $\widehat{r}=i-1$, with $\widehat{P}_{i-1,t}$ being the last element in $\widehat{\mathbf{F}}_t$ and $\widehat{P}_{i,t}$ being the first element in $\widehat{\mathbf{E}}_t$.
+If all transformed series are a martingale difference sequence, the testing process stops at the first iteration, $\widehat{r} = 0$, and $\widehat{\mathbf{F}}_t=\mathbf{0_v}$.

-where $\omega_{j}=\left( N-j+1\right) /\left( Nj^{2}\right) $ $\ $and $\left\vert \left\vert \cdot\right\vert \right\vert _{F}$ indicates the Frobenius norm.
-Among all the different test specifications proposed by Wang \& Shao (2021) we choose $\widehat{T}_{wn}^{F}$ as our statistic of reference, as it represents the best compromise in terms of size and power properties.
-In particular, using $\widehat{T}_{wn}^{F}\left( M\right) $, we test the dynamic properties of the single factors in a sequential\ scheme starting from\ the factor corresponding to the largest eigenvalue (i.e. we perform a sequence univariate dependence tests on the single factors in the order dictated by the decreasing eigenvalues).
-The testing sequence stops as soon as the first factor for which the null hypothesis of conditional mean independence upon the past is not rejected is identified: this factor will be associated to the $\left( r+1\right) $-th eigenvector in the matrix $\widehat{\mathbf{M}}$, i.e, the first eigenvector in the matrix $\widehat{\mathcal{B}}$.

-In the rest of the analysis this will be our methodology of choice for determining the number of factors\footnote{In our experiments we found that the martingale testing procedure gives better results than the eigenvalue ratio methodology when a recursive scheme of forecasting is considered}.
-In our estimates we shall assume the fixed truncation lag to be $M=6$ in $\widehat{T}_{wn}^{F}\left( M\right)$.
-As the asymptotic null distribution of $M_{wn}^{F}$ is non-pivotal, the critical values of the test statistics need to be approximated by bootstrap methodology.
-To this purpose a wild bootstrap procedure (Wu, 1986; Liu, 1988) is adopted.
-Specifically, the bootstrap sample $\left\{ X_{t}^{\ast }\right\} _{t=1}^{n}$ is generated according to the formula $X_{t}^{\ast }=X_{t}w_{t}^{\ast }$ with $\left\{ w_{t}^{\ast }\right\}$ being a sequence of iid random variables with mean zero, unit variance, and bounded support.
-For instance, Wang et al. (2021) choose $\left\{ w_{t}^{\ast }\right\} $ as iid random variables with the distribution

-as defined in Mammen (1993).
-Throughout our testing procedure empirical p-values are computed over 499 bootstrap replications for a significance level of 0.05.